bradfrost/atomic-design/chapter-4.md

 chapterTitle: Chapter 4
 permalink: /chapter-4/
 ---
+## When to establish a pattern library
+- Anytime
+- Often associated with a design or redesign project, replatforming to a different URL.
+- Overcome the challenge of
 ## The sales pitch
 - Get stakeholders and clients on board with a pattern-based workflow
 - Answer a simple question "Do you like saving time and money, yes or no?"